-25 Truly Amazing Fun Baby Facts:
+28 Truly Amazing Fun Baby Facts

-1. No Kneecaps:
+1. No kneecaps

 Babies are born without kneecaps.
 Yes, you read that right.
 Babies have a structure of cartilage that resembles the kneecaps.
 These cartilages do not develop until they are fully six months.
 And that’s the reason most of the babies crawl on the arms instead of all fours.
 In fact, babies can crawl as soon as they are born.

-Babies howl and scream for what they want or need, but they do not cry.
-Tears cannot be released or created for about three weeks.
-That’s because their tear ducts are not entirely developed.
-They do produce enough moisture to keep the eyes healthy, but they won’t shed proper tears for several weeks.
+Babies howl and scream for what they want or need, but they do not produce tears when they cry.
+That’s because their tear gland and ducts are not entirely developed until about 2-3 weeks after birth.
+They do produce enough moisture to keep the eyes healthy and it may leak if the tear duct is blocked, this can happen even when the baby is not crying but they won’t shed proper tears for several weeks.

-4. Babies Have 300 Bones:
+4. Babies have 300 bones

 Unlike adults, babies are born with 300 bones, which is almost 50% more.
 The bones fuse together during growth that makes it 206.
 For example, the skull of the baby has several bones that overlap one another during the birth to help the baby squeeze out.
 Babies also have a very soft spot on the head called the fontanelle.
 Before the skull grows completely, it is just a squishy and sensitive area.

 A birthmark is not an abnormality.
 In fact, it’s normal, and around 80% babies are born with it.
 Birthmark comes in a wide range of shapes, color, and sizes, the most common being port wine stains and stork bites.
 And do you know why birthmarks occur?
-Birthmarks occur when the tiny blood vessels under the skin are dilated during labor.
-Certain birthmarks do not occur until several days or weeks after birth.
-And dome birthmarks go away after a few years.
+Different types of birthmarks occur due to different causes.
+But usually they are caused by extra pigment producing cells or by blood vessels which have not grown normally.

 Even the sense of smelling is elevated at this stage.
 But the eyesight is not very brilliant.
 Newborn babies are nearsighted.
 Their vision allows them to see objects and people clearest when they are 8 to 12 inches away.
 That’s because the brain cannot process information very well at this stage.
 The brains start processing information at about 8 to 15 inches of range.
 Their brains contain around 100 billion neurons, which is why they notice everything.
 It takes a few weeks for the infants to distinguish visually between his/her mother and other adults.

-Your little one may have thick, black hair now, but there is not guarantee that it will stay the same.
+Your little one may have thick, black hair now, but there is no guarantee that it will stay the same.
 The hair falls out in the first few weeks and then grows back over the next year.
 The hair can even go from straight to curly in a few months.